FCanfran/ATM-DP/gdb/populatemodule/README.md

 NEO4J_PASSWORD="xxxxxxx"
 ```

+- In our case, since the VM is hosted in the cluster of the UPC, we need to connect to the VPN beforehand.
+Explain more / omit?
+Separate in another subsection... also explaining where is hosted the gdb and the details of the VM of the UPC cluster...

 - Run the golang program in the `cypherimport` subdirectory.
 It automatically runs the cypher commands needed for the populating process. **Note:** in this case we need to provide the path of the csv files *csvPath* argument on the local machine on which we are running this script.

 ```